Sex Offense Charges: What Every Defendant Needs to Know [2026]

 Pre-trial motions are where experienced defense attorneys earn their fees.
 Common motions in sex offense cases include:

-- Motion to suppress evidence — challenging the legality of searches, especially phone and computer searches under Riley v.
-California (2014) and Carpenter v.
-United States (2018)
+- Motion to suppress evidence, challenging the legality of searches, especially phone and computer searches where Supreme Court precedent requires a warrant

 A single successful motion can dismantle the prosecution's case.